There’s a lot of buzz surrounding free VPN services, but before you sign up, it’s crucial to understand the details.

 - lock or encrypt your devices in exchange for a payout (ransomware)

-#2 Hidden tracking
+#2 Free VPN tracking

-Trackers are just tools to collect your data.
+Third-party tracking libraries hidden in free VPNs are just tools to collect your data.

 #3 Third party access to your data